 Saskatchewan Finance: With the various provincial taxes (eg. Corporate Capital Tax, PST, Fuel Tax, Liquor Consumption Tax, Tobacco Tax, etc), businesses must not destroy records unless you first obtain permission from the Revenue Division.
 Records that are at least 6 years old may be destroyed without obtaining permission.

 Workers’ Compensation Board (WCB): WCB does not have clear standards on record retention; however CFIB is seeking clarification for specific timelines.

 Saskatchewan Employment Standards: For current employees, payroll records must be kept for the most recent 5 years.
 After an employee leaves a job, the employee’s payroll records must be kept for an additional 2 years.

-Canada Labour Code: In workplaces under the jurisdiction of Federal Labour Standards, payroll and employment records must be stored for at least 36 months.
+Canada Labour Code: In workplaces under the jurisdiction of federal labour standards, employment and payroll records for each employee must be kept for at least 36 months.
 When employment ends, you must keep the employee’s records for another 36 months.